7.2.2 Basic Linked List

 Let’s create an example.
 In this example, the node element will be a struct:

-The head item will be a pointer to an item
+The head item will be a pointer to an `item` and initially set to `NULL`.

 You can use a loop to populate data for this example.
 Inside the loop, you can see the 3 basic steps outlined above: